RSuryaNarayan/Basic-Transient-PDEs-/README.md

 # Basic-Transient-PDEs
 This is a repo I created to understand better the numerical solution to transient PDEs in 1-D and 2-D. An attempt is made to make the codes self-explanatory.
 Numerical schemes explored will be Upwind, Lax-wendroff, Leapfrog, WENO and much more.
 Stay tuned!
 # 1-D advection: Upwind
 A coarse mesh gave the following result.
 Note that there is a damping of the amplitude if the mesh isn't fine enough.
 Try increasing the `mesh_u` parameter in the code and you can see the wave simply move forward without any damping the amplitude.
+This is explained in terms of the Courant number or the CFL (Courant Freidrich Lewy) number, which must always be less than 1 for a non-amplified solution.
+Its wise to re-compute the timestep by fixing a CFL in contrast to what's being done in the code.
+As the CFL is reduced, the solution gets more dissipated.
+Hence, finer meshes (as long as the CFL<1), so to speak, produce better results.
 ![plot!](https://github.com/RSuryaNarayan/Basic-Transient-PDEs-/blob/main/Results/Upwind_1D.PNG)